Establishment and Care of Woody Ornamentals

 Planting and transplanting

 Trees and shrubs require special care during the critical period after they are planted in the landscape and before they are established.
-A tree or shrub must grow roots that can adequately supply its top with water to meet the demands placed on the leaves by atmospheric conditions.
+A tree or shrub must develop roots that can adequately supply its top with water to meet the demands placed on the leaves by environmental conditions.
 When a tree is dug from the nursery, 50 to 90 percent of its roots are left behind.
 It may take several years for the plant to regenerate a root system that is similar in size to what it had developed originally.
 Planting and maintenance techniques are the main factors that determine survival and speed of establishment.

 The objective to keep in mind when planting a tree or shrub is to place a plant with good root growth potential into a soil environment conducive to root growth.
 Root growth potential is influenced by plant health and vigor as well as the time of year.
-Roots will grow much faster in a loose, well-drained soil with optimum moisture and moderate temperatures than in a compacted, heavy clay soil with high or low temperatures.
+Roots will grow much faster in a loose, well-drained soil with optimal moisture and moderate temperatures than in a compacted, heavy clay soil with high or low temperatures.

 Importance of timing

 Timing of planting is important for several reasons.
 First, roots grow in periodic flushes that alternate with phases of top growth.
 You can take advantage of these periods of natural root growth.
-Pines, for example, tend to put on an extensive flush of root growth in late summer when the top growth has hardened up.
+Pines, for example, tend to put on an extensive flush of root growth in late summer when the top growth has hardened.
 Planting at this time will increase the chance of rapid establishment.

 The planting process